 Silver Glen Springs is 30 miles (about 5 hours) north of Holly Bluff and is the most popular destination on the St. Johns River.
 You can drive the houseboat into the spring run and stay overnight in this spring.
 The water at both springs is crystal clear and 72º degrees year around.

-A. Moonlighting Boat Rentals rents small fishing boats and kayaks.
-You can call them direct at 386-738-2788 to reserve and they will have the small boat here when you arrive.
-Our marina crew can assist you with placement of the kayaks onto the back deck of your houseboat and/or assist with getting the tow line ready for the small boat.
+Moonlighting Boat Rentals rents small fishing boats and kayaks.
+You can call them direct at 386-738-2788 to reserve and they will have the small boat or kayaks here when you arrive.
+Our marina crew can assist you with placement of the kayaks onto the back deck of your houseboat.
 Payment is due upon arrival.

 A. We are open from 8:30 a.m. – 5 p.m. seven days a week.
 If you arrive after 5 p.m. the office will be closed.
 Please call us if you plan to arrive late so we can leave a note on the door directing you to your houseboat.
 To begin your cruise on the day of your charter you must arrive by 4 p.m.
 If you arrive late you are welcome to stay aboard the houseboat and we will check you in and give you the orientation the next morning.
 Houseboats are not allowed to leave the dock until the renter has completed the orientation.
 Houseboats are not allowed to travel at night.